Nominations are invited from UK-based contact centres for the following categories:

 Nominated teams will be responsible for delivering the training and development programmes in their Contact Centre operation.
 Nominees will be able to demonstrate an in-depth understanding of learning management approaches.
 They will be recognised by their internal customers as experts in their field and will be able to demonstrate the impact that they have had on improving current learning and development programmes.

-Nominated teams will have day to day responsibility for the development and delivery of their organisations social media activity.
-They may be part of the Contact Centre Team or will have a close working relationship with them.
-The team will be able to demonstrate how they have aligned with other customer channels and have a good awareness of the tools and techniques available to maximize this channel.
+Nominated teams will have day to day responsibility for the development and delivery of their non voice digital activity.
+The team will be responsible for social media, messaging, livechat.
+The team will be able to demonstrate how they have aligned across customer channels and have a good awareness of the tools and techniques available to maximize this channel.
 They will be clear on their social media branding and will be consistently delivering against their measures and organisational objectives

 Nominations are invited from organisations who have a programme of activity in place that supports local communities and charities.
 You should outline the initiatives that you support, the resources allocated and the drivers behind supporting these particular initiatives.
 The nomination will be measured against the benefits that have been realised by the community and the impact that the programme has on both employee engagement and the organisations brand.